thezayin/likee_vdeo_downloader/README.md

 Play Store Link: https://play.google.com/store/apps/details?id=com.bluelock.likeevideodownloader

-Complete optimized code to download any private or public video form moj-app without watermarks.
+Complete optimized code to download any private or public video form Likee-app without watermarks.
 Code is written in kotlin.
 There are some classes in java.
 If you can refactor these classes into kotlin you are most welcome to do that.

 **Major technologies**